lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 `lavague build`

-This will create an automation script in your current directory named `huggingface_openai_api_gen.py` - a combination of the two input file names separated by a `_` character with a `_gen` suffix.
+This will create an automation script in your current directory named `output_gen.py`.

 You can then inspect the code and execute it locally!